AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: menu; edit --> create bookmark

-The menu :menuselection:`Edit-->Create Bookmark` allows you to create a bookmark at the current location (either in the editor, or the browser for instance).
+The menu :menuselection:`Edit --> Create Bookmark` allows you to create a bookmark at the current location (either in the editor, or the browser for instance).

 .. index:: menu; tools --> views --> bookmarks

-All the bookmarks you have created will be visible in the :menuselection:`Tools-->Views-->Bookmarks` window.
+All the bookmarks you have created will be visible in the :menuselection:`Tools --> Views --> Bookmarks` window.
 Clicking on the line will immediately open an editor with the cursor at that position.

 In the :guilabel:`Bookmarks` window, the local toolbar provides three buttons to act on the bookmarks:

-* :guilabel:`Create` is similar to the :menuselection:`Edit-->Create Bookmark`
+* :guilabel:`Create` is similar to the :menuselection:`Edit --> Create Bookmark`
   and will create a bookmark at the current location.
 After pressing this button, you can immediately start typing a custom name for the new bookmark (or just press :kbd:`enter` to keep the default name, which is based on the